 State-Regulated Health Insurance

 State-regulated insurance provides all holders, regardless of age, gender, state of health and income, legally regulated services - it insures the holder and his/her family in the case of sickness and pays for the necessary medical assistance.
 As of 2015, the contribution rate for health insurance is made up of two components: 1) a universal, fixed component of 14.6% of your gross income and 2) an additional component that is set at regular intervals by every state-regulated health insurance provider individually according to their financial situation.
-The additional component is paid by the employee only and is based upon his or her income.
-The total contribution rate is, on average, 15.7% (as of January 2017) of the employee's gross income and of this, the employer pays a fixed share of 7.3%.
+As of January 1, 2019, the fixed component and the additional component is paid half by the employee and half by the employer.
+The total contribution rate is, on average, 15.5% of the employee's gross income.

 The various insurance providers differ in customer service, additional component, additional premiums and services and the voluntary plans offered.
 Therefore it is recommended to compare several insurance providers before making a final decision.